Helsinki-Genomic-Graph-Database/HGGD/documentation/development_manual.md

 ## Website design

 The website is using some University of Helsinki html-templates and styling that are taken from the [university styling guide](https://static.helsinki.fi/ds/).
 The downloaded stylesheets in `layout.html` are from the guide.
-The styling guide was in alpha-stage at the moment of development so a lot of styling was done by hand some of the styling from the guide didn't work.
+The styling guide was in alpha-stage at the moment of development so a lot of styling was done by hand as some of the styling from the guide didn't work.
 It is possible that something will change in the guide in the future so it might break something on the website.

 ## Local data-folders

 The local `data` and `user_templates` -folders contain data just for local testing and development.
-When using the Docker volumes on the server, the data inside these folders won't be visible as only data added to the server folders will be shown on the website.
+When using the Docker volumes on the server, the data inside these local folders won't be visible on the website, as only data added to the server folders will be shown there.

 ## Tests

 Executing `pytest src` runs the UI before the tests as defined in `conftest.py`.
-This is because the `test_routes.py` test whether the website works and the UI needs to be executed before that.
+This is because the `test_routes.py` tests whether the website works and the UI needs to be executed before that.

 ## Library versions